JonathanTippy/RationalRange/README.md

 ### The Bad:
 - Unlike with floats, this number system can't represent any number larger than its largest integer.
+- For now, the numerator and denomenator use ints so the precision of non-perfect values is limited.

 ### The Weird:
 - The upper bound can be lower than the lower bound.
 This is caused when the reciprocal is taken of a value which may be positive or may be negative.
 It is intended behavior.
-- in the case of an included zero it results in a very nice "no value" behavior, the upper bound being negative unbounded, and the lower being positive unbounded.
+- in the case of an included zero it results in a very nice "no value" behavior, the upper bound being negative unbounded, and the lower being positive unbounded, which basically means "definitely not any known number"
-- zero over zero is undefined.
-It should be an inequality; the RationalRange type only represents a single value, one who's exact location may be in doubt, and not an inequality where all the values are acceptable.
+- zero over zero is undefined; the RationalRange type only represents a single value, one who's exact location may be in doubt, and not an inequality where all the values are acceptable.